benasse/potoo2/README.md

 # potoo2

-Quick and dirty developments around django admin :
+Quick and dirty developments with django admin :
-* Allows to generate a configuration file from a template for some VoIP operator gateway
+* Allows to generate a configuration file from a template for some PSTN to VoIP gateway

 ## install
 ```